wri/comms-dev-documentation/process/ssl-certificates.md

 Sites using the wildcard:

 * It Infrastructure: IMPORTANT!
 Share all new certs with the IT team.
-Various tools, network services, and who knows what will break if the cert expires.
+Various tools, network services, and who-knows-what might break if the cert expires.
 They will need ample time and advance notice to renew the cert.
 * Redirect Server: a variety of the domains use the 'redirect server' to resolve their .wri.org domain.
 These are mostly legacy or vanity urls, but they include important domains like 'intranet.wri.org' and 'careers.wri.org'.
   * Certs are saved in /var/www/wri_cert/ and named wri_org.crt AND worldresources.crt [note: this should be changed to a single .crt one day, its only 2 because of uncoordinated work setting up the apache config files].
 * datasets.wri.org
 * gis.wri.org including the other subdomains gis-stage.wri.org, gis-gfw.wri.org, gfw-staging.wri.org
-* cait.wri.org (on Azure) -- this site is legacy and slated to be sunset
 * EV Simulator -- managed by WiredCraft, includes
   * ev-simulator.wri.org
   * staging-ev-simulator.wri.org